Cybersecurity

 9. Overreliance (LLM09) *new*

 Systems depending excessively on LLM models for decision-making may produce inaccurate information and misleading content.
 Attack scenarios include using AI models for news organizations and Codex (a general-purpose programming model) to develop code with security vulnerabilities.
-This will generate an output that is syntactically correct but may not be semantically correct.
+This will generate an output that is syntactically correct, but may not be semantically correct.

 10. Model Theft (LLM10) *new*